microsoft/Windows-Camera/Samples/WindowsStudio/README.md

-# C# UWP WinRT sample application for using a Windows Studio camera and its set of effects
+# C# .Net WinUI & WinRT sample application for using a Windows Studio camera and its set of effects

 >**This sample will only run fully on a system equipped with a [Windows Studio](https://blogs.windows.com/windowsexperience/2022/09/20/available-today-the-windows-11-2022-update/) camera, which in itself requires a NPU and the related Windows Studio driver package installed or pulled-in via Windows Update by the device manufacturer.**

-This folder contains a single C# .csproj sample project named **UWPWindowsStudioSample** which checks if a Windows Studio camera is available on the system and then gets and sets extended camera controls associated with Windows Studio effects such as Background Blur, Eye Gaze Correction and Automatic Framing:
+This folder contains a single C# .csproj sample project named **WindowsStudioSample_WinUI** which checks if a Windows Studio Effects camera is available on the system and then gets and sets extended camera controls associated with Windows Studio Effects such as the following 3 introduced in version 1 of Windows Studio Effects:
+- Background Blur (Standard Blur, Portrait Blur and Segmentation Mask Metadata)
+- Eye Gaze Correction (Standard and Teleprompter)
+- Automatic Framing

+as well as the newer effects in version 2 such as
+- Portrait Light
+- Creative Filters (Animated, Watercolor and Illustrated)

 1. Looks for a Windows Studio camera on the system

-    1. checks if the system exposes the related Windows Studio dev prop key
+    1. Checks if the system exposes the related Windows Studio dev prop key.
         ```csharp
         private const string DEVPKEY_DeviceInterface_IsWindowsCameraEffectAvailable = "{6EDC630D-C2E3-43B7-B2D1-20525A1AF120} 4";
         //...
         DeviceInformationCollection deviceInfoCollection = await DeviceInformation.FindAllAsync(MediaDevice.GetVideoCaptureSelector(), new List<string>() { DEVPKEY_DeviceInterface_IsWindowsCameraEffectAvailable });
         ```

-    2. Searches for a front facing camera by checking the panel enclosure location of the camera devices
+    2. Searches for a front facing camera by checking the panel enclosure location of the camera devices.
         ```csharp
        DeviceInformation selectedDeviceInfo = deviceInfoCollection.FirstOrDefault(x => x.EnclosureLocation.Panel == Windows.Devices.Enumeration.Panel.Front);
         ```

+2. Check if the newer set of Windows Studio Effects in version 2 are supported.
+These new DDIs are defined in a new property set.
+    ```csharp
+    // New Windows Studio Effects custom KsProperties live under this property set
+    public static readonly Guid KSPROPERTYSETID_WindowsStudioEffects =
+        Guid.Parse("1666d655-21A6-4982-9728-52c39E869F90");

+    // Custom KsProperties exposed in version 2
+    public enum KSPROPERTY_CAMERACONTROL_WINDOWS_EFFECTS : uint
+    {
+        KSPROPERTY_CAMERACONTROL_WINDOWSSTUDIO_SUPPORTED = 0,
+        KSPROPERTY_CAMERACONTROL_WINDOWSSTUDIO_STAGELIGHT = 1,
+        KSPROPERTY_CAMERACONTROL_WINDOWSSTUDIO_CREATIVEFILTER = 2,
+    };

+    // ...
+    // in InitializeCameraAndUI()
+    // query support for new effects in v2
+    byte[] byteResultPayload = GetExtendedControlPayload(
+                                m_mediaCapture.VideoDeviceController,
+                                KSPROPERTYSETID_WindowsStudioEffects,
+                                (uint)KSPROPERTY_CAMERACONTROL_WINDOWS_EFFECTS.KSPROPERTY_CAMERACONTROL_WINDOWSSTUDIO_SUPPORTED);

+    // reinterpret the byte array as an extended property payload
+    KSCAMERA_EXTENDEDPROP_HEADER payloadHeader = FromBytes<KSCAMERA_EXTENDEDPROP_HEADER>(byteResultPayload);
+    int sizeofHeader = Marshal.SizeOf<KSCAMERA_EXTENDEDPROP_HEADER>();
+    int sizeofKsProperty = Marshal.SizeOf<KsProperty>(); ;
+    int supportedControls = ((int)payloadHeader.Size - sizeofHeader) / sizeofKsProperty;

+    for (int i = 0; i < supportedControls; i++)
+    {
+        KsProperty payloadKsProperty = FromBytes<KsProperty>(byteResultPayload, sizeofHeader + i * sizeofKsProperty);

+        if (new Guid(payloadKsProperty.Set) == KSPROPERTYSETID_WindowsStudioEffects)
+        {
+            // if we support StageLight (also known as PortraitLight)
+            if (payloadKsProperty.Id == (uint)KSPROPERTY_CAMERACONTROL_WINDOWS_EFFECTS.KSPROPERTY_CAMERACONTROL_WINDOWSSTUDIO_STAGELIGHT)
+            {
+                RefreshStageLightUI();
+            }
+            // if we support CreativeFilter
+            else if (payloadKsProperty.Id == (uint)KSPROPERTY_CAMERACONTROL_WINDOWS_EFFECTS.KSPROPERTY_CAMERACONTROL_WINDOWSSTUDIO_CREATIVEFILTER)
+            {
+                RefreshCreativeFilterUI();
+            }
+        }
+    }
+    // ...
+    ```

+3. Expose a button that launches the Windows Settings page for the camera where the user can also toggle effects concurrently while the sample app is running.
+    ```csharp
+    // launch Windows Settings page for the camera identified by the specified Id
+    var uri = new Uri($"ms-settings:camera?cameraId={Uri.EscapeDataString(m_mediaCapture.MediaCaptureSettings.VideoDeviceId)}");
+    var fireAndForget = Windows.System.Launcher.LaunchUriAsync(uri);

+    // launch the Windows Studio quick setting panel using URI if it is supported
+    var uri = new Uri($"ms-controlcenter:studioeffects");
+    var supportStatus = await Windows.System.Launcher.QueryUriSupportAsync(uri, Windows.System.LaunchQuerySupportType.Uri);
+    if (supportStatus == Windows.System.LaunchQuerySupportStatus.Available)
+    {
+        var fireAndForget = Windows.System.Launcher.LaunchUriAsync(uri);
+    }
+    ```

-2. Proceeds to then stream from this camera and interact with Windows Studio effects via Extended Property DDI using [`VideoDeviceController.GetDevicePropertyByExtendedId()`](https://learn.microsoft.com/en-us/uwp/api/windows.media.devices.videodevicecontroller.getdevicepropertybyextendedid) and [`VideoDeviceController.SetDevicePropertyByExtendedId()`](https://learn.microsoft.com/en-us/uwp/api/windows.media.devices.videodevicecontroller.setdevicepropertybyextendedid) :
+4. Proceeds to then stream from this camera and interact with Windows Studio effects via Extended Property DDI using [`VideoDeviceController.GetDevicePropertyByExtendedId()`](https://learn.microsoft.com/en-us/uwp/api/windows.media.devices.videodevicecontroller.getdevicepropertybyextendedid) and [`VideoDeviceController.SetDevicePropertyByExtendedId()`](https://learn.microsoft.com/en-us/uwp/api/windows.media.devices.videodevicecontroller.setdevicepropertybyextendedid) :
     1. Send a GET command and deserialize the retrieved payload, see implementation and usage of
         ```csharp
-        byte[] KsHelper.GetExtendedControlPayload(VideoDeviceController controller, KsHelper.ExtendedControlKind controlKind)
+        byte[] KsHelper.GetExtendedControlPayload(
+            VideoDeviceController controller,
+            Guid propertySet,
+            uint controlId)
         ```
         and
         ```csharp